hedging-my-bets/Lotview/replit.md

 # Olympic Auto Group - Digital Flagship Inventory System

 ## Overview
-This project is a full-stack vehicle inventory management system for Olympic Auto Group dealerships, encompassing Olympic Hyundai Vancouver, Boundary Hyundai Vancouver, and Kia Vancouver.
-It enables customers to browse vehicle inventory, view detailed information, and calculate financing options across multiple locations.
-Key capabilities include automated inventory synchronization via web scraping, view tracking for remarketing, and a chatbot for customer engagement.
-The system is designed to be production-ready for single dealerships and is built with a multi-tenant architecture to support future expansion.
+This project is a full-stack vehicle inventory management system for Olympic Auto Group dealerships.
+It allows customers to browse inventory, view detailed vehicle information, and calculate financing options across multiple locations.
+Key features include automated inventory synchronization via web scraping, view tracking for remarketing purposes, and a customer engagement chatbot.
+The system is designed for production use in single dealerships and incorporates a multi-tenant architecture for future expansion.
+The business vision is to provide a comprehensive digital platform that streamlines vehicle sales and customer interaction for the automotive group, enhancing market presence and operational efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.